bodar/shavenmaven/README.md

   * The second line will download `totallylazy` [pack200](http://docs.oracle.com/javase/7/docs/api/java/util/jar/Pack200.Packer.html) file (and unpack it to a jar) and sources from a custom repository `repo.bodar.com`.
   * The third line will download 'yadic' jar from 'repo.bodar.com.s3.amazonaws.com'
   * The fourth line will do a plain HTTP GET request to non mavenised jar.
+  * The fifth line will download a jar/zip and extract a file inside
   * The last line will look for a local file called foo.jar

 You can also specify an alternative default repo for mvn urls with